Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Introduction

-Modern understanding of the collapse postulate is via the decoherence theory of measurement, which allowed to replace Copenhagenish intuitions about classical treatment of the laboratory apparatuses by analysis showing emergence of the apparatuses' classical-like behaviour via decoherence due to the interaction with zillions of degrees of freedom describing the atomic/quantum structure of the devices and their environment.
+Modern understanding of the collapse postulate is via the decoherence theory applied to quantum measurement.
+It allows to replace Copenhagenish intuitions about classical treatment of the laboratory apparatuses by analysis showing emergence of the apparatuses' classical-like behavior via decoherence due to the interaction with zillions of degrees of freedom describing the atomic/quantum structure of the devices and their environment.
 This in turn can be shown to lead to the impossibility of reversing the apparatus-system interaction, which happens during any laboratory measurement process.
-The hypothesis that unitary interaction between system, pointer variable, detectors and environment leading to a measurement can be "in principle undone" is untestable, as it is impossible to build a quantum simulator showing the possibility of controlling such a process for so complex systems.
-This is not an in-principle-impossibility, but an absolute impossibility, as the environment is by definition uncontrollable. {\em Ipso facto}, the hypothesis of "in principle possibility of undoing measurements" belongs to metaphysics, as it is untestable.
+The hypothesis that unitary interaction between system, pointer variable, detectors and environment leading to a measurement can be ``in principle undone" is untestable, as it is impossible to build a quantum simulator showing the possibility of controlling such a process for so complex systems.
+This is not a practical impossibility, but an absolute impossibility, as the environment is by definition uncontrollable. {\em Ipso facto}, the hypothesis of ``in principle possibility of undoing measurements" belongs to metaphysics, as it is untestable.
 In the case of predictions of factual events in the laboratories the ``unitary" quantum mechanics agrees with the operational one.
 It shares this property with all interpretations of quantum mechanics which do not affect its predictions.
 Metaphysics begins when one requests that quantum mechanics should be more than a mathematically formulated theory which predicts future observable events of a certain class basing on events observed earlier (of the same class).